theislab/scib/R/visualization/README.md

 To generate this figure you will need to:
 1. have a .csv file computed by scib over multiple RNA tasks, containing metrics scores.
 Exemplary .csv can be found in _data_ folder:
-   * _metrics_RNA_allTasks.csv_ contains results shown in the paper, for all five RNA tasks and two simulations.
+   * `metrics_RNA_allTasks.csv` contains results shown in the paper, for all five RNA tasks and two simulations.
-2. download and place in your _working_dir_ the script _plotBestMethodsRNA.R_;
+2. download and place in your _working_dir_ the script `plotBestMethodsRNA.R`;
 3. run `source('plotBestMethodsRNA.R')`;
 4. call **plotBestMethodsRNA**, with the following parameters:
    * _csv_metrics_path_: path to a .csv file output of scib that contains the metrics calculated across multiple RNA tasks.
    * _outdir_: output directory where the summary table (in three formats: .pdf/.tiff/.png) will be saved.
    * _csv_usability_path_: path to a .csv file containing the results of the usability analysis.
-Default to "/data/usability4bestMethods.csv".
+Default to `"/data/usability4bestMethods.csv"`.
 These scores will NOT be used for ranking best methods.
    * _csv_scalability_time_path_: path to a .csv file containing the results of the scalability analysis, regarding run time.
-Default to "/data/scalability_score_time.csv".
+Default to `"/data/scalability_score_time.csv"`.
 These scores will NOT be used for ranking best methods.
    * _csv_scalability_memory_path_: path to a .csv file containing the results of the scalability analysis, regarding memory consumption.
-Default to "/data/scalability_score_memory.csv".
+Default to `"/data/scalability_score_memory.csv"`.
 These scores will NOT be used for ranking best methods.
    * _ids_RNA_: character vector of ids for RNA tasks, as they are named in _csv_metrics_path_.
    * _ids_simulation_: character vector of ids for simulated tasks, as they are named in _csv_metrics_path_.
    * _labels_RNA_: character vector of label names for RNA tasks, to rename ids.
 These names will be plotted in the summary table.